Japan PM says new cabinet members must 'review' ties with Unification Church | Politics

 Kishida said in Nagasaki his cabinet needs reshuffling to deal with problems such as rising prices and an increasingly tense security environment.
 "In many ways, we are facing the most critical situation since the end of World War Two," he said.

+Industry Minister Koichi Hagiuda will be replaced by the former economy minister Yasutoshi Nishimura, Kyodo news reported later on Tuesday.
+Media reports said that Hagiuda will most likely replace the chairman of LDP's policy research committee Sanae Takaichi, who will be appointed economic security minister.
+Former defense minister Yasukazu Hamada will replace the incumbent Nobuo Kishi, Abe's younger brother, while another former defense chief Taro Kono will enter the cabinet as the digital minister, Kyodo also reported.

-Finance Minster Shunichi Suzuki will be retained, government and LDP sources told Reuters, declining to be named due to the sensitivity of the situation.
-Foreign Minister Yoshimasa Hayashi will also keep his job, as will chief cabinet secretary Hirokazu Matsuno and LDP Secretary General Toshimitsu Motegi, media reports said.
+Finance Minister Shunichi Suzuki will be retained, government and LDP sources told Reuters, declining to be named due to the sensitivity of the situation.
+Foreign Minister Yoshimasa Hayashi and Economy Minister Daishiro Yamagiwa will also keep their posts, as will chief cabinet secretary Hirokazu Matsuno and LDP Secretary General Toshimitsu Motegi, media reports said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)